 I sat down one evening and really thought out our pain points when it came to getting out of the house.
 Where was the hold-up?
 What was happening over and over again that was making getting anywhere on time so hard?

-Constantly running late makes me anxious.
+Always running late makes me anxious.
 I hate the prospect of holding someone up or letting them down in any way.
-Rushing makes me tense and I get snappy with my husband and daughter.
-I don’t like who I am when I’m rushing to get everything together and then rushing to the car, only to have to rush down the highway and hope there’s no traffic or a police officer.
+Rushing makes me tense, and I get snappy with my husband and daughter.
+I don’t like who I am when I’m rushing to get everything together and out the door, only to have to rush down the highway and hope there’s no traffic or a police officer.